Stada’s Thornton & Ross Rivals Seretide In UK

 Stada saw a small drop in both sales and profitability for its Generics division, but insisted the firm’s “strong position in generics,” alongside its leading position in consumer healthcare and growing specialty offering, “put the group on a sustainable growth course.”

-Having previously seen patent litigation with originator Chiesi dismissed, Lupin has realized plans to launch the first UK generic version of Fostair (beclometasone/formoterol), with the potential significant cost savings” for the UK’s National Health Service.
+Having previously seen patent litigation with originator Chiesi dismissed, Lupin has realized plans to launch the first UK generic version of Fostair (beclometasone/formoterol), with the potential for significant cost savings for the UK’s National Health Service.